Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/25-AIE-kernel-optimization/README.md

 *Figure 21 - Data Input for Bilinear Interpolation Kernel*

-Each interpolated pixel requires six numbers for computation, namely `$x_{frac}$`, `$y_{frac}$`, and four reference pixel values.
+Each interpolated pixel requires six numbers for computation, namely $x_{frac}$, $y_{frac}$, and four reference pixel values.
 Since the smallest vector size that accommodates this is eight, two of the vector lanes are unused.
 Based on this mapping of the equation to the vector processor and memory interfaces, kernel code was created.
 The kernel header file is shown in Figure 22.

 ![Figure 22](images/bli_kernel_h_v1.png)

 *Figure 22 - Initial Bilinear Interpolation Kernel Header File*

 The header file defines the kernel class along with a member function that performs interpolation.
-It also defines constants used to compute vectors from `$x_{frac}$` and `$y_{frac}$` using a vector MAC operation, as shown in Figure 20.
+It also defines constants used to compute vectors from $x_{frac}$ and $y_{frac}$ using a vector MAC operation, as shown in Figure 20.
 Implementation of the kernel function which performs interpolation is shown in Figure 23.

 ![Figure 23](images/bli_kernel_v1.png)